ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 poetry install
 ```

-**Tip:** If you have trouble with Poetry or Python, check the official documentation or use your system's package manager to install them.
+**Tip:** If you encounter issues with Poetry or Python, consult the official documentation or use your system's package manager to install them.

 **Check your setup:**
 Run the following command to confirm your environment is ready: